ayang/clipcast/README.md

 Modify `config.py` as you like.

-Run `server.py` as a daemon for reciving clipboard text.
-Run `client.py` to send current clipboard text to every machine in LAN.
+Run `clipserver.py start` as a daemon for reciving clipboard text.
+Run `sendclip.py` to send current clipboard text to every machine in LAN.
 Only servers with same `username` config will recieve the clipboard.

 # Installation